Note: This blog was updated on 01/04/2021.

 Sounds great, right?
 Well, it can be.

 They are not good, however, if the content on your pages is changing every day or your website is built with thin content.
-For a full rundown on how to set them up and the basics on their use, I recommend reading the Adwords FAQ on them.
+For a full rundown on how to set them up and the basics of their use, I recommend reading the Google Ads FAQ on them.

-But how do DSAs fit into a mature AdWords account?
+How do DSAs fit into a mature Google Ads account?